How to get a dental assisting job in a new state

 If you’ve ever relocated, you know that moving can be both exciting and nerve-racking, as there are many unknowns surrounding the experience.
 If you’re planning to move, some common questions you may be asking yourself include: Where will I live?
 How will I meet people in my new community?
 Where will I work?

-For dental assistants especially, finding a job in a new state can be complicated because dental assisting requirements, job titles, and allowable functions vary from state to state.
-But transitioning to a new state and a new role doesn’t have to be stressful.
+For dental assistants especially, finding a job in a new state can be complicated because requirements, job titles, and allowable functions vary from state to state.
+But transitioning to a different state and a new role doesn’t have to be stressful.
 There are a few things dental assistants can do to stay one step ahead while planning a move.

 Explore state requirements

-DANB’s search-by-state map is a helpful at-a-glance resource for finding all the specific requirements you need to know.
+DANB’s search-by-state map is a helpful at-a-glance resource for finding all the specific requirements, as well as allowable duties.
 Additionally, your new state may have continuing dental education requirements that are also important to know.

 Take DANB exams

-Another important step to consider when moving to a new state is taking (and passing!)
-DANB exams, especially those that are recognized or required in that state.
-Also, consider earning and maintaining DANB certification.
-DANB exams and DANB certifications are recognized or required by 39 states, the District of Columbia, the U.S. Air Force, and the Department of Veterans Affairs, which can make it easier to meet the requirements in your new location.
-This has been true for Nancy, who shares: “Being a CDA certificant has helped me while getting qualifications in the states that require you to be an RDA.”
+Another step to consider when moving to a new state is taking (and passing!)
+DANB exams, especially those that are recognized or required in that state, and becoming certified.
+DANB exams and certifications are recognized or required by 39 states, the District of Columbia, the U.S. Air Force, and the Department of Veterans Affairs, which can make it easier to meet the requirements in your new location.

-If you’re not yet DANB-certified but are planning to move in the near future, it’s never too soon to get started!
-“You never know where life is going to take you,” says Natalie K., CDA, of why career mobility is among the many benefits of DANB certification.
+If you’re not yet DANB certified but are planning to move in the near future, it’s never too soon to get started!
+“You never know where life is going to take you,” says Natalie, on why career mobility is among the many benefits of certification.
 “You could find yourself in a state that requires DANB certification.”

 Start the search